evfredericksen/pynacea/readme.md

 proprietary voice recognition software, and can in fact run alongside any voice recognition program.

-Pynacea can communicate with a speech-to-text engine through the Pynguest script contained in this repository.
-It also can run off of streams of text via sockets, a subprocess' stdout, or HTTP requests via Flask (if installed).
+Pynacea can communicate with a speech-to-text engine through the pynguest script contained in this repository.
+It also can run off of streams of text via sockets, a subprocess' stdout, or HTTP requests.

 Read the documentation [here](https://pythonhosted.org/pynhost/).